 TIP: Look for answers around impatience and 4th quarter comebacks.
 (Aka: Eli Manning and the New York Giants)

 ‘A’ players are passionate about their work.
 They get up and stay excited all day.
 They love to sell and go through brick walls to do it.
 They have a real passion around selling and enjoy the hunt.
 (We call these wolves)

 TIP: Notice answers around work ethic matched with excitement.
 Passion is a key differentiator between ‘A’ and ‘C’ players.
 If they mention how great they form relationships, kick them to the curb.

-#3 – Keep it Simple.
 ‘A’ players have mastered the fundamentals.
 They don’t look for the next big product to help them make their quota.
-The sales process is used in every opportunity.
-SPIN selling is tattooed on their forehead.
-They actually use call plans on every client meeting.
+The sales process is used in every opportunity. a sales methodology, like SPIN or MHI or CCS, seems to be hard-wired.
+They use Call Plans on every client meeting.
 Simply put: They are professionals.

 TIP: Ask questions around how they interact with their customers and how they prepare for sales calls.
 Listen for the use of these fundamentals and how simple they convey it is to sell.
 (We know it’s not).